-Jack Cleaveland is a mostly retired attorney with Thompson Coe, LLP, where he has handled business transactional matters for over 40 years.
-He also managed the firm for over 10 years.
+Jack Cleaveland is a mostly retired attorney who has been with the law firm of Thompson Coe Cousins and Irons, LLP, for over 45 years, where he handles business transactional matters.
+He also chaired the firm’s Management Committee for over 10 years.
+He attended the University of Texas at Austin where he obtained a business administration undergraduate degree and a law degree.
 He is married to his wife Kathy, a former Wesley-Rankin Board member, and they have two grown daughters and two grandsons.
 They are active members of Highland Park United Methodist Church and its Fellowship Class.

 Bruce is a semi-retired CPA from a 28 year career at Hunt Oil Company where he was Chief Accounting Officer.
 He currently consults and is an Adjunct Professor at Midwestern State University.
 His wife, Lynn, is a nurse practitioner in home health.
 They have three children and two grandchildren.
 Bruce has a BBA in accounting from Harding University and an MBA from Oklahoma State University.
 Bruce and Lynn are members of Northwest Bible Church.